 More specifically, the Startup account is open to businesses that have been trading for less than a year and have a turnover of less than £1 million.
 It has free banking for 18 months, moving onto the Standard Published Tariff.

 The Business account is available to those who have been trading for over a year with a turnover of up to £2 million.
 It gives you access to benefits and services like FreeAgent accounting and Business Boost along with your own Relationship Manager.

 Business overdrafts are available with no set minimum to pay back each month.
 You can borrow up to £50,000 unsecured (subject to approval).

 Lloyds / Bank of Scotland

 With Lloyds and Bank of Scotland, new businesses with an anticipated turnover of less than £3 million get 18 months of day-to-day banking for free with the Business Current Account.
 It’s six months if you’re switching from another business account.
 All of the accounts have free electronic payments and simple pricing structures.

 You can get extra support from products like business loans, insurance, overdrafts and charge cards.

 Halifax doesn’t have a business bank account offering at this time.

-Clydesdale Bank and Yorkshire Bank combine to make the largest challenger bank in the UK.
-They have the most generous free banking period at 25 months, covering free day-to-day banking for qualifying switchers and start-ups.
+Yorkshire Bank has a generous free banking period of 25 months, covering free day-to-day banking for qualifying switchers and start-ups.
 Your business must be turning over less than £2 million with an annual cash transaction limit of £250,000.